t10ko/hooking-api/README.md

 //  Or like this.
 console.log( Natives.$['EventTarget.prototype.*'].addEventListener );
 ```
+Easy, right?

-But this one will return the real(maybe hooked) version.
+But this one will return the current(maybe hooked) version.
 It's because EventTarget.prototype is the real prototype of EventTarget interface, so in order to get the original functions, you need to access them using methods mentioned above.
 It's a little complicated, but you will understand it after doing few trys.
 ```javascript